Erskineville Kings: Plot

 The film deals with the story of two brothers.
 Barky (Marty Denniss) is 25 years old and returning to Sydney after two years of living in the northern sugar cane growing areas.
 He has returned home to attend the funeral of his father.
 The film begins with Barky's arrival at Central station at dawn, seeking the whereabouts of his brother, Wace (Hugh Jackman).
 We learn from flashbacks that he left home two years ago to escape the clutches of his father's violent rages.
-Wace, the older brother, is not too happy about Barky's prolonged absence, having been left to manage looking after the father in his last years of life.
-After walking through the streets he finds an old mate of his, Wayne (Joel Edgerton), who assures him of the location of his brother.
+Wace, the older brother, is not too happy about Barky's prolonged absence, having been left to manage looking after their father in his last years of life.
+After walking through the streets he finds an old mate of his, Wayne (Joel Edgerton), who informs him of the location of his brother.
 He succeeds in finding his brother through the help of Wayne and friends, who all end up at a pub where it is revealed that Barky and Wace's mother left the family fifteen years earlier and that Wace hastened his father's death after he was struck down by a stroke.
 Barky also crosses paths with his ex-girlfriend, Lanny, and manages to rekindle the relationship.